hello world!

 If you’re worried your child’s posture may have “caused” scoliosis, contact Dorsi Spinal Institute for clarity and reassurance.
 We’ll explain the true drivers of spinal curves and create a constructive, guilt-free plan.

-Related reading: check our pieces on myths about scoliosis, home screening, and treatment options.
+Related reading: check our pieces on how serious is scoliosis, home screening, and treatment options.

 Written by